Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 Do those who suicide go to hell?
 There are a few points to consider -

 1) The 6th Commandment, "You shall not murder" (Exod.
 20:13) is cited as proof that suicide victims will go to hell.
-However, the natural connotation of murder is what one person does to another and suicide does not fit this meaning.
+Regarding the Ten Commandments, the first four are about our relationship to God while the other six are about our relationship to others.
+None are talking about what we do to ourself.
+No one would consider saying that the Commandments are telling us not to have adultery with ourself or steal from ourself or lie to ourself so it is safe to assume that the 6th Commandment is not telling us that we should not murder ourself.
+Also, the natural connotation of murder is what one person does to another and suicide does not fit that meaning.
 It is a stretch to say that killing oneself is included in the 6th Commandment.
-Other important points to consider are ...

 2) We are saved by repentance and believing in the Lord Jesus.
 A person who suicides has certainly given up on life but has not necessarily given up on the Lord.
 Who can understand the depths of depression and say that suicide victims renounce the Lord?
 The Lord's promise is never to forsake us, unless we first forsake Him ...
 Heb.
 13:5 & 2 Tim 2:12.